smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ### App Resumption

-If the app registers with a resumption ID and this ID is recognized by the HMI, all screens created by the application will resume including widgets and their content.
+If the app registers with a resumption ID and this ID is recognized by the HMI, all screens created by the application will resume including widgets and their content (text, images and buttons).
+The `OnSystemCapabilityUpdate` notification will provide information of the resumed screens.

 ## Potential downsides